What is Azure Active Directory B2C?

 Single sign-on access with a user-provided identity

-Azure AD B2C uses standards-based authentication protocols including OpenID Connect, OAuth 2.0, and SAML.
+Azure AD B2C uses standards-based authentication protocols including OpenID Connect, OAuth 2.0, and Security Assertion Markup Language (SAML).
 It integrates with most modern applications and commercial off-the-shelf software.

 By serving as the central authentication authority for your web applications, mobile apps, and APIs, Azure AD B2C enables you to build a single sign-on (SSO) solution for them all.
 Centralize the collection of user profile and preference information, and capture detailed analytics about sign-in behavior and sign-up conversion.